 - A Licensed Family Child Care Home is operated by an individual in her/his residence, and licensed by the state to care for up to 10 children not related to the operator (allows additional related children).

 According to state law, center-based programs operated by religious organizations or as a part-day nursery school are required to follow health and safety requirements, but are exempt from following other licensing requirements such as staff/child ratios, discipline practices, and staff training.
 By law, certain programs are exempt from licensure, but are required to be regulated.
 These include child care programs that are under the exclusive control of a religious organization and any nursery school program for preschool children that operates no more than four (4) hours per child per day.

 Exempt Family Child Care Home

-A caregiver caring for no more than four unrelated children in their home is not required to be licensed or follow state regulations.
+Someone caring for no more than four unrelated children in their home is not required to be licensed or follow state regulations.
 Children related to the business operator are not considered in the total number of children being cared for in the home.

 Other Exempt Child Care Programs

 By state law, the following programs are also exempt from licensure and regulation: